Holdout (real estate): Media coverage

 Nail houses have received an unusual degree of coverage in the Chinese press.
 The Chongqing incident was initially called "coolest nail house in history" by a blogger, after which the incident was picked up by major media throughout China, including state-run newspapers, and became a national sensation.
-85% of respondents to a poll on sina.com supported the couple rather than the developers.
+Eighty-five percent of respondents to a poll on sina.com supported the couple rather than the developers.
 Later, however, the Chinese government forbade newspapers from reporting on the event.
-Another blogger, vegetable vendor Zhou Shuguang, traveled by train from his home in Hunan province to cover the incident, funded by donations from his readers.
+Another blogger, vegetable vendor Zhou Shuguang, traveled by train from his home in Hunan to cover the incident, funded by donations from his readers.
 Writing under the pen name "Zuola", Zhou interviewed the participants, as well as crowds that had gathered and others who claimed to have been evicted from their homes.
 He was popularly referred to as China's first "citizen journalist" although his site was blocked as well.
 Others defied the prohibition as well, including the Chinese edition of Sports Illustrated, which worked a subtle reference of the incident into a magazine cover.